 (Total Resolved Cases / Total Number of Cases) x 100

 The average standard rate is between 70% to 75%.
-Accordingly, anything below that indicates your FRC needs improvement.
+Accordingly, anything below that indicates your FRC needs improvement to stay level with call center industry standard metrics.

 Here are 3 tips for your employees to improve first call resolution rate: